-As a result of legislation passed in 2005, child care licensing authority now resides in MSDE where it was consolidated with the regulation of nursery schools and pre-kindergarten in a newly created Division of Early Childhood Development (now known as the Division of Early Childhood).
+As a result of legislation passed in 2005, child care licensing authority now resides in MSDE, where it was consolidated with the regulation of nursery schools and pre-kindergarten in a newly created Division of Early Childhood Development (now known as the Division of Early Childhood).
 The Office of Child Care's Licensing Branch has oversight of the regulations for child care.
 Shortages of licensing staff continue to create problems with keeping current on inspections of regulated facilities, even after the implementation of the "continuing license" regulations.
 The National Association for the Education of Young Children, in its position statement on Licensing and Public Regulation of Early Childhood Programs, recommends a caseload to staff ratio of 50 to 1.
-As of August, 2019 the average caseload to staff ratio among all Regional Offices is 81 to 1, down from 123 to 1 in 2009.
-Regions with the highest ratios include Frederick County with an average caseload of 106 per specialist, Carroll County with 99 per specialist, and Anne Arundel County with 97 per specialist.
-According to the 2014 Child Care Licensing Study report from the National Association of Regulatory Administrators, the average caseload nationally was 97 to 1. (naralicensing.org/assets/docs/ChildCareLicensingStudies/2014CCStudy/ center\licensing\trends\brief\2014.pdf)
+As of August, 2020 the average caseload to staff ratio among all Regional Offices is 79 to 1, down from 123 to 1 in 2009.
+Regions with the highest ratios include Frederick County with an average caseload of 106 per specialist, Carroll County with 94 per specialist, and Anne Arundel County with 94 per specialist.
+According to the March 2020 report Trends in Child Care Center Licensing Requirements and Policies for 2017 by the National Center on Early Childhood Quality Assurance, the average caseload for licensing line staff decreased from 97 centers and homes in 2014 to 81 centers and homes in 2017. (/childcareta.acf.hhs.gov/sites/default/files/public/ 2003\center\licensing\trends\brief\2017\final\0.pdf).

 Maryland has long been known for having strong child care regulations.
 In 2013 Child Care Aware of America (formerly NACCRRA) changed their method of calculating the state rankings for their report, We Can Do Better: 2013 Update: Ranking of State Child Care Center Regulations and Oversight, and our center regulations fell to 18th place.
-Our family child care regulations are ranked 6th in their 2012 report, Leaving Children to Chance: 2012 Update: Ranking of State Standards and Oversight of Small Family Child Care Homes (usa.childcareaware.org/advocacy-public-policy/resources/research/leaving-children-to-chance-2012-update/).
 There are, however, several child care licensing and regulation issues which are currently of concern to advocates and providers.